TheOdinProject/curriculum/ruby/basic_ruby/arrays.md

 ### Basic methods

 Ruby gives you many methods to manipulate arrays and their contents (over 150!), many of which are beyond the scope of this lesson.
-To learn about other methods, go to the official documentation ([docs.ruby-lang.org](https://docs.ruby-lang.org/en/3.3/)) and browse the [Array](https://docs.ruby-lang.org/en/3.3/Array.html) page, where you can find methods listed alphabetically (by scrolling the left sidebar) or summarized and grouped by purpose (by reading under "[What's Here](https://docs.ruby-lang.org/en/3.3/Array.html#class-Array-label-What-27s+Here)").
+To learn about other methods, go to the official documentation and browse the [Array class documentation](https://docs.ruby-lang.org/en/3.3/Array.html) page, where you can find methods listed alphabetically (by scrolling the left sidebar) or summarized and grouped by purpose (by reading under "What's Here").

 Calling the `#methods` method on an array will also yield a long list of the available methods.